When the NHS Buys Social Care: How to Compete in Health-Led Tenders

 Five years ago, most social care contracts were commissioned and managed by local authorities.
 Now, Integrated Care Boards (ICBs) and NHS Trusts directly purchase support across discharge, reablement, continuing healthcare (CHC), step-down, and complex community pathways.
 This shift means social care providers are entering a different kind of competition — one driven by clinical assurance, data, and measurable outcomes.

 When the NHS buys social care, it expects providers to speak the same language of safety, risk, evidence, and flow.
-Tenders increasingly reference NHS frameworks (e.g. National Discharge Guidance, Long Term Plan, and NHS Oversight Framework), and require clear connections between workforce capability, outcomes, and system efficiency.
+Tenders increasingly reference NHS frameworks (National Discharge Guidance, Long Term Plan priorities, oversight and quality frameworks), and require clear connections between workforce capability, outcomes, and system efficiency.

 Winning these contracts means showing not just compassion — but control.